x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 <tr class="even">
 <td>Discover Feed</td>
 <td>On</td>
-<td><p>The Discover capability, powered by Microsoft Graph, provides a feed of your company’s Office files connected to the people in your organization.
+<td><p>The Discover capability, powered by Microsoft Graph, provides a feed of your company's Office files connected to the people in your organization.
 This feature can be found in the Search experience and only shows documents for which the user has access.
 This functionality is disabled if Delve is disabled for the user.</p>
 <p>This setting is only available for Outlook for iOS.</p></td>
 <td>App default</td>
 </tr>